VIDY/embed-web-examples/docs/readme.md

 * Visit [Application ID and PostID](#application-id-and-postid) for the importance of the APP_ID and PostID
 ### 2. Install the Vidy SDK onto your page.

 *****This is a a very simple, one page, integration setup with the purpose of gaining general understanding of the SDK.
-For more dynamic and advanced methods of intergration of the SDK onto multiple pages or entire domains, please visit [Advanced Dynamic Installation](#advanced-dynamic-installation)*****
+For more dynamic and advanced intergration methods of the SDK onto pages who's text is rendered dynamically or after SDK script execution please visit [Advanced Dynamic Installation](#advanced-dynamic-installation)*****

 ***basic setup***
  1. Install the Vidy SDK script directly into your HTML